Gold, oil prices retreat, shares rebound in Asian trading

 “The positive sentiment is likely to continue for the remainder of the day as the underlying drivers of the stock market rally, the search for yield and global economic recovery, reassert themselves,” Jeffrey Halley of Oanda said in a commentary.
 “Only geopolitical headlines surprises from the Middle East are now likely to derail the rally.”

-Gold was steady Tuesday after touching its highest price since April 2013 on Monday as investors sought safety amid fears the antagonisms could lead to war.
-It was up 50 cents at $1,569.30 per ounce.

-Gold has historically performed well in times of military conflict and has climbed more than $40 since before Soleimani’s killing.
+Gold has climbed more than $40 since before Soleimani’s killing.
+Historically, it has performed well in times of military conflict, such as the two Persian Gulf wars and the Sept.
+11, 2001 attacks, even after taking into account interest rates and the dollar’s movements, according to Goldman Sachs commodities analysts.

-Oil prices gave up some of their recent big gains on Tuesday, with benchmark U.S. crude dropping 52 cents, or 0.8%, to $62.75 per barrel in electronic trading on the New York Mercantile Exchange.
+Oil prices also gave up some of their recent big gains on Tuesday, with benchmark U.S. crude dropping 75 cents to $62.52 per barrel.
 It gained 22 cents to $63.27 per barrel on Monday.

 Higher oil prices helped drive energy stocks in the S&P 500 to a 0.8% gain, the second-largest among the 11 sectors that make up the index.
 EOG Resources jumped 4.1%, Occidental Petroleum rose 3.3% and Halliburton gained 2.5%.